ANFTechTeam/terraform-avg/README.md

     git clone https://github.com/ANFTechTeam/terraform-avg.git
     cd your-repo-name
     ```

-2. Initialize Terraform:
+2. Change directory to one of the examples
     ```bash
+    cd oracle-destination-avg
+    ```

+3. Initialize Terraform:
+    ```bash
     terraform init
     ```

-3. Review and customize the variables in the `variables.tf` and `terraform.tfvars` files, including details for the NetApp account, capacity pool, and volume configurations.
+4. Review and customize the variables in the `variables.tf` and `terraform.tfvars` files, including details for the NetApp account, capacity pool, and volume configurations.

-4. Plan the infrastructure changes:
+5. Plan the infrastructure changes:
     ```bash
     terraform plan
     ```

-5. Apply the changes to provision the Application Volume Group:
+6. Apply the changes to provision the application volume group:
     ```bash
     terraform apply
     ```

-6. To destroy the Application Volume Group:
+7. To destroy the application volume group:
     ```bash
     terraform destroy
     ```